Calibration requirement for Epoch of Reionization 21-cm signal observation -- III. Bias and variance in uGMRT ELAIS-N1 field power spectrum: Results and Discussion

 In this work, we adopt a strategy in estimation of 21-cm power spectrum by doing visibility correlation from each days observations separately and then combine the power spectrum from all the observation days.
 This dramatically reduce the computational cost, however, one also is limited to lesser number of baseline pairs for visibility correlation.
 We find that if all the visibilities are used together to perform visibility correlation, then the estimates of the bias and uncertainty of the power spectrum is modified.
 To understand this, we observe that the value of $\mathcal{B}_P, \sigma_P$ from one day of observation can be written with $N_d=1$ in eqn.~(\ref{eq:bias}, \ref{eq:variance}).
 If in a grid, the number of baselines is $N$, then the total number of baseline pairs in the bin would be $N_B =\ ^{N}C_2$.
 If we now correlate the visibilities of all observation days in a given grid, the number of baselines in a grid increases and hence there are much more baselines to perform cross-correlation of visibilities in a grid.
 This results in a change in the baseline pair fractions, which can be written as $n_i^{'} = \frac{N-1}{N N_d - 1} n_i$ for $i=1,2,3$ and be used in the expression for $\mathcal{B}_P, \sigma_P$ with $N_d=1$.
 In the case where $N >> 1$, $n_i^{'} = \frac{1}{N_d} n_i$, the expression for $\mathcal{B}_P, \sigma_P$ mimics the eqn~(\ref{eq:bias}, \ref{eq:variance}).
 This suggest, that to a good approximation, our estimates of the bias and variance of the power spectrum can be used if all the visibilities from different days are correlated in a given grid for calculation of the power spectrum.

 In our analysis, we assumed that we have performed an adequate foreground removal and the foreground model is estimated from the data with sufficiently good accuracy.
 Inaccurate foreground subtraction as well as uncertainty in foreground estimates is expected to introduce additional uncertainty in the redshifted 21-cm power spectrum and has to be accessed separately.
-The analysis present in this paper discuss power spectrum estimate where visibility correlation is done in a single frequency channel.
+Using the errors in the power law foreground model, a simple error propagation shows that for this frequency, the foreground model introduces an additional $2 \%$ increase in the power spectrum bias and an additional $5 \%$ uncertainty in the power spectrum variance.

 The upcoming radio interferometer, like the Square Kilometer Array Low (SKA-Low)\footnote{see \url{https://www.skao.int}}, is designed to have much better baseline coverage, whereas the baseline pair fractions of Type~4 is significantly higher.
 This is expected to drastically reduce the bias in the power spectrum estimate as well as lower the excess variance.
 Furthermore, better electronic design and baseline coverage would also reduce the excess variance in the power spectrum estimate.
+The analysis present in this paper discuss power spectrum estimate where visibility correlation is done in a single frequency channel only, where we use the representative frequency for the foreground as $405$ MHz with a thermal noise corresponding to a bandwidth of $200$ MHz.
+This approach certainly undermine the fact that the foreground changes significantly across the given bandwidth.
+A better approach would be to consider this variation of the foreground across the band along with the additional gain errors from the bandpass calibration and estimate the resultant excess bias and variance in the multifrequency angular power spectrum.
 We will present the effect of residual gain errors and observation time estimates for cylindrically and spherically averaged power spectrum for the SKA-low in a companion paper.